 Having seen the devastating effects of IBS on patients and the lack of specific support they were receiving, Cristy has since dedicated her career to supporting patients with complex gastro-related illnesses, empowering people through proven, evidence-based strategies that can greatly improve their diets, health, lifestyle and general wellbeing.

-As well as running her own clinic, Cristy writes on gastroenterological (gut health) topics, provides nutritional support in the management of complex oncology and intensive care patients in her hospital role, educates children and adults on nutrition, and has assisted with pioneering clinical research into the role of dietitians helping to support people with the management of type 2 diabetes.
-In keeping with the growing trend in plant based eating, Cristy has fully educated herself to provide specialist assistance for those who want to transition and thus, ensued a role as a plant-based dietitian.
+As well as running her own clinic, Cristy writes on gastroenterological (gut health) topics, provides nutritional support in the management of complex oncology and intensive care patients in her hospital role, educates children and adults on nutrition, and has assisted with pioneering clinical research into the role of dieticians helping to support people with the management of type 2 diabetes.
+In keeping with the growing trend in Women’s Health, Cristy has fully educated herself to provide specialist assistance for those who are affected by the symptoms caused by the menopause, and thus ensued a role as a menopause trained dietitian.

-Cristy is registered with the Health and Care Professions Council and the British Dietetic Association, and is a member of the Freelance Dietitians Group, gastroenterology and oncology specialist dietitian groups.
+Cristy is registered with the Health and Care Professions Council and the British Dietetic Association, and is a member of the Freelance Dieticians Group, gastroenterology and oncology specialist dietitian groups.

 It’s a common misconception that there’s nothing you can do to effectively treat irritable bowel syndrome (IBS) – that it’s up to you, on your own, to figure out a way to manage the condition as best you can.